How many of you have heard of people saying...

 “Don’t be afraid to stand up just because you’re a woman.”

-I agree.
-They are crucial; but I am not here today to tell you about all those again.
-I know we all have heard of them lots of times especially since a couple of years ago.
+I agree--but I am not here today to tell you about all those again.
+I know that most of us have heard of them repeatedly, especially since a couple of years ago.

-I was trained to cook for my family.
-I was taught to serve the family because we believed it was part of women’s role.
-My room was expected to be clean all the time and my handwriting was assumed to be very neat.
-I remember once when my parents would tell me off because I used to draw a lot on my notebooks and there was a lot of scribbles.
-I was a girl and they thought neat notebooks were my thing.
+I was trained to cook and serve the family because we believed it was part of 'women’s role'.
+I was expected to have my room perfectly clean and neat every second.
+It is even extremely common for people to assume that my handwriting should be as neat as freshly-printed script.
+I remember one time when my parents would tell me off because I used to scribble lot on my notebooks.

-As I grew up, there was a time when I felt left out because my two brothers used to play video games and they didn’t want to include me.
-My brothers wouldn’t let me play because they thought I must have sucked at it because I was a girl.
-And I remember when they were still at school, I tried so hard to win Counter Strike.
-I wasn’t a huge fan.
+As I grew up, there was a time when I felt left out because my two brothers used to play video games and they never wanted to include me.
+They thought I must have sucked at it because I was a girl.
+Feeling challenged about it, I remember when they were still at school, I tried so hard to win Counter Strike on my own.
+Believe me, I wasn’t a huge fan.

 It was surprising for my father when he knew how huge my ambition was since I was little.
 I have always been a strong-willed, determined woman and sometimes it scared my parents.